Calligraphy

 Pointed vs. Broad Edge Pen—what’s the difference?

 The first pens in Europe were made of feathers, cut to rigid, flat points.
 The Islamic world used reed or bamboo to create a similar shape.
-The size, or width, of the nib (tip) remains constant throughout writing, generating shapes in direct and consistent proportion to one another, which the scribe can then assemble into letters.
+The size, or width, of the nib (tip) remains constant throughout writing, which generates shapes in direct and consistent proportion to one another, which a scribe can assemble into letters.

 Then, in the seventeenth century, advances in metal manufacturing in Europe allowed for the production of a new type of flexible, “pointed” nib.
-With these new nibs, the two tines would flex wider apart with pressure and spring back together with less pressure, making the effective width of the nib changeable throughout a given stroke.
+With these new nibs, the two tines would flex wider apart with pressure and spring back together on release, making the effective width of the nib changeable throughout a given stroke.
 This allowed for a more brush-like, organic generation of shapes much more conducive to cursive or “running” writing styles.

 So, what do these hands actually look like?